simonesilvestroni/m2m-website/README.md

 - Handcrafted by Simone Silvestroni using Jekyll 4.3.2, the Liquid template language, and markdown extended.
 Maintained and updated using Sublime Text, Typora, Alfred macros, and Shortcuts automation.
 - [Valid](https://validator.w3.org/nu/?doc=https%3A%2F%2Fminutestomidnight.co.uk%2F) HTML tagged with [microformats2](https://microformats.org/).
 [Valid CSS level 3](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fminutestomidnight.co.uk%2Fassets%2Fcss%2Fm2m.min.css&profile=css3&usermedium=all&warning=1&vextwarning=&lang=en), using a custom theme based on [Simple CSS](https://simplecss.org).
 Part of [IndieWeb](https://indiewebify.me/validate-h-card/?url=https%3A%2F%2Fminutestomidnight.co.uk), the site sends and receives [webmentions](https://indieweb.org/Webmention).
 - Logos and icons in SVG.
 "Dirt background" image by [Michael Rose](https://mademistakes.com/).
-The main typeface in use is Lora, with a touch of Iowan and System font.
+The typeface in use is Crimson, with a touch of Neo-Grotesque.
 The code repository is on [GitHub](https://github.com/simonesilvestroni/m2m-website), deployed to Netlify.

 ## Accessibility and sustainability